-Monitoring Parameter/ Activity Means of Monitoring Compliance Indicator/Threshold Limits Frequency Responsible Agency 1 Controls for workplace hazards Visual inspection to ensure controls for workplace hazards are in place Implementation of Control Measures specified in the Inspection report Monthly NRPB 2 Workers attend the ESHS Risks and Code of Conduct sessions Inspection of training records and interviews with the workers 100 percent of workers have attended ESHS and CoC sessions Monthly Supervision consultant NRPB 3 Use of PPE by staff Visual inspection on use of relevant PPEs 100 percent use of relevant PPE Monthly Supervision consultant 4 Licensed equipment operators and vehicle drivers Visual inspection of driving licenses All operators and drivers have valid licenses Monthly Supervision consultant 5 Water and sanitation facilities at worksites Visual inspection and interviews Availability of safe drinking water and sanitation facilities Monthly Supervision consultant NRPB 6 Cleanliness at worksites and residences Visual inspection Worksites shall be kept clean and free of garbage Monthly Supervision consultant NRPB 7 First Aid Kits at worksites and residences Visual inspection and interviews All worksites shall have adequate well stocked first aid kits Monthly Supervision consultant NRPB 8 Grievances from labor Records of grievances registered and resolved.
+Monitoring Parameter/ Activity Means of Monitoring Compliance Indicator/Threshold Limits Frequency Agency Responsible for Monitoring 1 Controls for workplace hazards Visual inspection to ensure controls for workplace hazards are in place Implementation of Control Measures specified in the Inspection report Monthly Supervision consultant NRPB 2 Workers attend the ESHS Risks and Code of Conduct sessions Inspection of training records and interviews with the workers 100 percent of workers have attended ESHS and CoC sessions Monthly Supervision consultant NRPB 3 Use of PPE by staff Visual inspection on use of relevant PPEs 100 percent use of relevant PPE Monthly Supervision consultant NRPB 4 Licensed equipment operators and vehicle drivers Visual inspection of driving licenses All operators and drivers have valid licenses Monthly Supervision consultant 5 Water and sanitation facilities at worksites Visual inspection and interviews Availability of safe drinking water and sanitation facilities Monthly Supervision consultant NRPB 6 Cleanliness at worksites and residences Visual inspection Worksites shall be kept clean and free of garbage Monthly Supervision consultant NRPB 7 First Aid Kits at worksites and residences Visual inspection and interviews All worksites shall have adequate well stocked first aid kits Monthly Supervision consultant NRPB 8 Grievances from labor Records of grievances registered and resolved.
 All grievances shall be addressed with 15 days of the complaint.
-Monthly Supervision consultant NRPB 9 Air pollution Visual inspection of equipment/vehicle exhausts and records of vehicle maintenance All equipment and vehicles shall be maintained and serviced as required Monthly Supervision consultant
+Unresolved complaints after the 15 days will be directed to the NRPB's GRM immediately.
+Monthly Supervision consultant NRPB